 When there was an access peak, exceeding the contracted plan, the charge was increased.

-On the other hand, serverless technology is genuinely self-scaling: the server is capable of increasing and decreasing its processing and memory capacity by itself, according to demand.
+On the other hand, serverless technology is genuinely self-scaling: the server is capable of increasing and decreasing its processing and memory capacity by itself, according to the demand.

 Anyway, you pay for what you consume, without wasting resources.